 A Request for a Permit May Be Denied If

-It is determined that supervisory requirements for the proposed project will place unreasonable burdens on monument staff, regardless of the applicant's willingness to pay supervisory costs.
+It is determined that supervisory requirements for the proposed project will place unreasonable burdens on park staff, regardless of the applicant's willingness to pay supervisory costs.

 The permittee fails to obtain insurance/bonding, or does not agree to pay assessed cost recovery.

-The proposed filming or photography would conflict with the visitors' normal use of the monument.
+The proposed filming or photography would conflict with the visitors' normal use of the park.

 The request includes entry into areas closed to the general visiting public, or which would allow activities not permitted to the average visitor.